LBNL-UCB-STI/beam/docs/inputs.rst

 https://github.com/LBNL-UCB-STI/beam/blob/v0.6.2/test/input/beamville/beam.conf

 BEAM follows the `MATSim convention`_ for most of the inputs required to run a simulation, though specifying the road network and transit system is based on the `R5 requirements`_.
-Refer to these external documntation for details on the following inputs.
+Refer to these external documentation for details on the following inputs.

 .. _MATSim convention: https://matsim.org/docs
 .. _R5 requirements: https://github.com/conveyal/r5